alexmilowski/littleflow/littleflow.md

     G --> [*]
 ```

-A workflow is a *flow* of information from task to the next.
-The workflow has a single input that is passes to each starting tasks.
+A workflow is a *flow* of information from one task to the next.
+The workflow has a single input that is passes to each starting task.
 These tasks may produce a single output.
-This output
+The output
-flows over the edge connecting two tasks.
+of each task flows over its connecting edges to the next task.
+This process continues until the end of the workflow is reached.

 For example, in the following workflow, task `A` receives the workflow input and
 produces its output.
 That output is fed into tasks `B` and `C` and the output of task `C` is fed into task `D`.
 At the end, the meet of tasks `B` and `D` in the workflow, the final output of the workflow is the collection of the output of tasks `B` and `D` (e.g., a list containing the two outputs).